 - Public transportation provides personal mobility and freedom for people from every walk of life.

 - Access to public transportation gives people transportation options to get to work, go to school, visit friends, or go to a doctor’s office.

 - Public transportation provides access to job opportunities for millions of Americans.

 - Americans living in areas served by public transportation save 865 million hours in travel time and 450 million gallons of fuel annually in congestion reduction alone.

 - Without public transportation, congestion costs would have been an additional $21 billion.

 Public Transportation Provides Economic Opportunities

-- Every dollar communities invest in public transportation generates approximately $4 in economic returns.
+- For every dollar communities inves in public transportation generates approximatley $4 in economic returns.

 - Every $1 billion invested in public transportation supports and creates 36,000 jobs.